dmidem/pushback/README.md

 **Continuous Integration (`ci.yml`):**
 - Runs on every push and pull request
-- Performs linting, type checking, and formatting validation with `ruff`
+- Performs linting, type checking, and formatting validation with
-- Runs test suite with `pytest`
+- Runs test suite with
 - Verifies builds complete successfully

 **Automated Releases (`release.yml`):**
 - Triggered when a version tag (e.g., `v0.2.0`) is pushed to the `main` branch
 - Runs the same CI checks to ensure quality
-- Builds wheel, source distribution, and zipapp
+- Builds wheel, source distribution, zipapp, and pre-compiled binaries (with PyInstaller) for Linux, macOS, and Windows
 - Creates a GitHub release with all artifacts attached

 **Note:** Only tags pushed to `main` trigger releases.
 Tags on other branches are ignored.